ssvlabs/ssv-network/docs/setup.md

 - API keys are only needed for deploying to public networks.
 - `.env` is included in `.gitignore` and will not be committed to the repo.

-At this moment you are ready to run test, compile contracts and run coverage tests.
+At this moment you are ready to run tests, compile contracts and run coverage tests.